 Returning to Pride and Prejudice, education again arises in that well-known scene at Netherfield Park, as Caroline and Elizabeth take a turn around the room.
 Caroline’s feelings on the education of women seem to be purely decorative.
 Although a young lady should have a thorough knowledge of the modern languages, the main mark of an accomplished (for our purposes, educated) woman comes ‘in her air and manner of walking.’
 It is as though a well educated woman is one who appears well turned out.
 Her education is external.
 It is Darcy who returns education to the mind, stating that a woman must also be well-informed by extensive reading.

 Pride and Prejudice also brings us to the topic of education and the fraught idea of class.
 Caroline is a tradesman’s daughter, as much as she might like to forget that uncomfortable fact.
 Her education was away at a school.
 While Elizabeth’s education may appear neglected to some, and that was most certainly the opinion of the formidable Lady Catherine de Burgh, she was a gentleman’s daughter and was educated at home.
 While Caroline may be richer, and move in higher circles, we should not forget the currency of social class.
 And again, this is underlined by the fact that it was her marriage which raised Elizabeth in the world.
 Her quick-wit and intelligence interested Darcy, and he fell in love with her for it.
-However, it highly unlikely that her conversation would have become so famed that she would have been invited to the same London ballrooms as he was, had he not married her.
+But it highly unlikely that her conversation would have become so famed that she would have been invited to the same London ballrooms as he was, had he not married her.

 In short, considering the education of Regency women quickly leads us on to discuss the social and economic implications of education (i.e. finding the best husband to secure or increase one’s own and one’s families’ situation).
 And thus education also, fundamentally, reflects power structures.
-“Education, education, education!” was once declared by a certain politician as the battle cry for the future, however, it is an equally useful tool for carving a hole through which we can peep into the past, and cast a glimpse of how its occupants once lived.
+“Education, education, education!”
+Was once declared by a certain politician as the battle cry for the future, however, it is an equally useful tool for carving a hole through which we can peep into the past, and cast a glimpse of how its occupants once lived.